 - 1. U.S. Treasury Obligations - No limits. - 2.
 U.S. Government Agencies - Subordinated U.S. Government Agencies are not allowed. - No limits. - 3.
-U.S. Government Money Market Funds Regulated by the SEC Rule 2a-7 - Must be rated AAA by at least one nationally recognized rating service (S&P, Moody's, or Fitch). - Fund must have a minimum of \$20 billion in assets. - Invest exclusively in obligations issued or guaranteed by the U.S. Government and its agencies and instrumentalities and in repurchase agreements collateralized by such securities - No more that \$100 million par amount per fund. - 4.
+U.S. Government Money Market Funds Regulated by the SEC Rule 2a-7 - Must be rated AAA by at least one of the three major rating agencies (S&P, Moody's, or Fitch), - Fund must have a minimum of \$20 billion in assets. - Invest exclusively in obligations issued or guaranteed by the U.S. Government and its agencies and instrumentalities and in repurchase agreements collateralized by such securities - No more that \$100 million par amount per fund. - 4.
 Repurchase Agreements - Counterparties must be on the "Approved Repo Counterparty List". - Acceptable collateral as follows:

-Treasuries and Non- Subordinated Agency Obligations Agency Mortgage-Backed Securities (Pass Throughs - Fixed Rate only)
+Treasuries and Non- Subordinated Agency Obligations Agency Mortgage-Backed Securities (Pass Throughs - Fixed Rate only) Triparty Repos: 30 days or less 101% (market value including accrued interest) 102% (market value including accrued interest) DVP Repos: 7 days or less 101% (market value including accrued interest) None 8 to 30 days 102% (market value including accrued interest) None

-TriParty Repos:

-30 days or less 101% (market value including 102% (market value including

-accrued interest) accrued interest)

-DVP Repos:

-7 days or less 101% (market value including None

-accrued interest)

-8 to 30 days 102% (market value including None

-accrued interest)